-As of June 30, 2024, all of the pre-funded warrants were outstanding.
+As of September 30, 2024, all of the February 2024 SPA pre-funded warrants and pre-funded shares in connection with the September 2024 inducement transaction were outstanding.

 Note 11.
 COMMON STOCK RESERVED FOR ISSUANCE

 Common stock has been reserved for the following potential future issuance: